cjun01/Batch_KASP/README_V1.2.md

    - all target markers are masked automatically
    - optional background variants from a VCF or CSV are also masked
    - the current target marker span is still allowed inside its own allele-specific primer region
-   - any other overlapping known variant causes that primer candidate to be rejected
+   - by default, any other overlapping known variant causes that primer candidate to be rejected
+   - optionally, the script can tolerate a very limited exception where the **same non-target variant position(s)** overlap both `A1` and `A2` in their shared region and remain sufficiently far from both 3' ends; accepted rows are flagged in the output

 5. **Searches supported KASP assay layouts**
    - for SNPs: